Ravath/Weaver/Heroes/Luck/Readme.md

 3d10r<1 : Rolls 3d10, and then rerolls every result smaller or equal to 1 and computes the sum.
 - [1,8,9] => [6,8,9] => 23

+## TODO
+ - {1,56,98} : draws one of these numbers.
+Initialisation operator.